OotyOoty

 1. Home

-The Model Context Protocol is moving from experimental to production fast.
-MCP server downloads grew from 100,000 to over 8 million in just five months (MCP Manager, 2025).
-AI assistants connected to live APIs, databases, and third-party services are no longer a proof-of-concept -- they're in production at companies of all sizes.
+MCP is moving from experimental to production fast.
+AI assistants connected to live APIs, databases, and third-party services are no longer a proof-of-concept.
+They're running in companies of all sizes, handling real data, right now.

 The security model for MCP is still being worked out.
-Anthropic's specification defines the protocol, but it deliberately leaves security implementation to the server operator.
+Anthropic's specification defines the protocol but deliberately leaves security implementation to the server operator.
 That's the right architectural choice.
-It's also why developers building MCP servers need to think carefully about security from the start, not retrofit it later.
+It's also why developers building MCP servers need to think carefully about security from the start.

 Defence in Depth